 Thomas’s son, James (1785-1839), inherited Tullyveery in 1816 and, as a 31 year old bachelor, then built between 1825-1828 the Georgian house that stands there today.
 In 1866-1867, his son, also called James, eventually demolished the remains of the single-story thatched house and used the square-cut stone masonry to face the existing courtyard buildings, now being used today to host weddings and events.
 A large three-story Victorian rear extension was finally added in the 1890’s.

 More recently, in 1973, the custodianship of Tullyveery passed to Colin Heron, from his father.
 Colin’s career resulted in him spending extended periods of time away from Tullyveery during which Michael, Colin’s brother, maintained the house and grounds, and operated a working farm.
 Colin returned to live in Tullyveery permanently in 2000.
-In 2012 he decided in order to maintain and restore the beautiful Georgian Tullyveery House he had to diversify from farming (as cattle and sheep herds were no longer enough to support the estate).
+In 2012 he decided to diversify from farming.
 After much research and consideration, he decided to offer a private alternative to a hotel wedding and opened the home and grounds to couples for weddings and events.
 Colin also worked with TV’s Apprentice Nick Hewer as he travelled around Northern Ireland helping farms diversify on the BBC programme ‘The Farm Fixer’, which spurred him on to pursue this new path for Tullyveery.